intel/thunderbolt-software-user-space/README.md

 - tbtadm: 'approve-all' - add key on SL2
 - tbtadm: removing non-existing ACL entry is just a warning, not an error
 - tbtadm: File class reports errors more accurately for write() and read()

+## Known Issues
+- tbtadm should use a helper + polkit for better permission handling
+- error reporting can be improved
+- bash completion rules are less strict about completions than what `tbtadm` actually accepts

 ## Information